Questions

 Do I Have To Pay Everything In One Go?

-To confirm your conversion, we require an initial deposit of ?1000.
+To confirm your conversion, we require an initial deposit of £3000.
 Once the work has started, we require weekly staged payments and then a final payment when you are completely satisfied with the finished work.

 Are Loft Conversions Robust Against Bad Weather?

-During the past twenty years we have yet to encounter a finished loft conversion to be affected by the weather.
+During the past thirty years we have yet to encounter a finished loft conversion to be affected by the weather.
 Your roof is left structurally stronger after a conversion as we check for and repair broken and slipped tiles.

 What is the party wall act?